FoxLisk/alttp-notes/rooms/Automation/DP/08 West of Swamp.md

-Buffer forward-progressing movement.

-Dash v, then dash <.
+Hold v, dash v, dash < by the top of the dirt.